 Monique would be best served with aggressive repayment in combination with refinancing to get her interest rate down from 6.8%.
 What would repayment look like if she refinanced the loan to 4.5% and paid off the loan in 10 years?

-Refinancing might be the best long-term strategy.
+Refinancing might be the best long-term strategy for paying off law school debt on a BigLaw salary.
 But how can you do it if you haven’t started working and don’t have the income history to refinance without needing a cosigner?